Selecting the Right Sewing Machine for Quiltmaking

 able to move the layered quilt around easily under the foot.

-up to five times as much as the generic low shank feet.
-Even if you are willing
+times as much as the generic low shank feet.
+Even if you are willing to

 conveniently.
 Make sure that they are easy to change.